 This hack weekend was a chance to meet fellow cinephiles, data geeks, pirates, designers, dreamers as they came together to use cinemetrics to integrate and envision this emerging landscape.
-If you were a programmer, developer, coder, or just a lover of movies, this was a challenge for you.

 The weekend was kickstarted with a series of Lightning Talks delivered by professionals, provocateurs and pioneers from across the film industry – each demonstrating their own use and abuse of data from a range of perspectives.

 From then on, the hacking commenced, as our five teams worked throughout the afternoon and evening to translate their ideas into online realities.
 We even had some special datasets for participants to play with, access to which is still available here.

 After breakfast the next day, we re-grouped and let the hackers present their work – testing interactive games, yawn detectors and more – as they competed for one of our AND Hack trophies.
 We were blown-away by how much had been built in such a short space of time; even by hackers with little (or no) technical skills, who had simply arrived with an urge to make something memorable.
 For a full debrief of all the projects, prizes and award winners, check out our blog post, which gives an insight into both the work produced and the producers.